copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Grimtooth confers poison resistance when wielded.
 - Piranha now have two 2d6 bite attacks instead of one.
 Their speed is raised from 12 to 18.
+- The Big Room now appears (if it appears at all) on levels 13-15 instead of 10-12.

 ### Interface changes